 The City University of New York Policy on Sexual Misconduct is attached to the end of this report.
-The Policy can also be accessed by clicking the following link: CUNY Sexual Misconduct Policy.
+The Policy can also be accessed by clicking the following link: CUNY Policy on Sexual Misconduct

 Allegations of Sexual Misconduct including Sexual Harassment, Sexual Assault, Stalking, or Domestic and Dating Violence should be reported to one of the individuals listed below.